confluentinc/ksql/design-proposals/klip-11-DQL.md

 * (P3) a query with only TABLES as inputs, returns a TABLE as output
 * (P3-a) we can extend this principle to n-ary TABLE joins

-An open question is, what table version/generations are join to each other for this case – for unary queries, we can just use the "current generation of the current version" (i.e., whatever is in RocksDB atm when the query is issued).
+An open question is, what table version/generations are joined to each other for this case – for unary queries, we can just use the "current generation of the current version" (i.e., whatever is in RocksDB atm when the query is issued).
 For n-ary queries, we need to figure out what semantics we want to have/allow (if we ever support this type of join to begin with—--currently, I would advocate to not allow this query at all, but tell users to define a continuous table-table join query with proper